Definitions

 About

-幡 is a phono-semantic compound denoting a long, vertical banner or pennant hung from a pole.
-Its semantic radical 巾 on the left signifies cloth, indicating the material.
-The right component 番 provides the phonetic element for pronunciation while visually balancing the character.
-Historically, this character is strongly associated with ceremonial and religious contexts, especially in Buddhist practice, where such cloth banners decorate temples or symbolize spiritual merit, distinguishing it from other flag characters that might refer to military or national standards.
+is a phono-semantic compound originally denoting a long vertical banner, flag, or pennant hung from a pole.
+The left-side radical (cloth) indicates the material, while the right-side component provides the sound.
+Historically, the character has been strongly tied to ceremonial and religious contexts, especially in Buddhism, where long cloth banners adorn temples and symbolize spiritual merit.
+This distinguishes it from other flag characters that usually refer to military or national standards.

 Etymology Hide